digas99/wanikani-kanji-highlighter/README.md

 ### Bug Fixes
 - Fixed the avatar and level delayed loading on the Popup sidebar

+### Popup
+- Added new interactions to Future Reviews chart:
+  - Clicking on a bar will now longer take you to another page (the list of subjects is updated on the same page)
+  - Clicking within the chart but outside the bars will show the list of subjects for that day
+  - Clicking outside the chart will go back to showing the list of all available reviews

 ## [Changelog v1.1.0](https://github.com/digas99/wanikani-kanji-highlighter/releases/tag/v1.1.0)

 ### Bug Fixes